rse-standrewscs/gap-binder-template/README.md

 2. Add `tst` directory with files `testall.g` and `testall.tst`

-3. Add `.travis.yml` and `.codecov.yml` files.
+3. Add `.travis.yml` and `.codecov.yml` files (remember, the initial dot is important!).
 These have standard setup for GAP and will most likely not require any modifications.
 However, if you need to clone and/or build some GAP packages, you can specify that in `.travis.yml` in `GAP_PKGS_TO_CLONE` and `GAP_PKGS_TO_BUILD`.

 3. Log in with GitHub to https://travis-ci.org/.
 You will have to authorise